Ellendale Public School is IN session on Monday, January 21.read more

 Onward Ellendale, Onward Ellendale, You’re the school so grand!
 You’re the one we love the best, in all this mighty land.
 Rah!
 Rah!
 Rah!
 Onward Ellendale, Onward Ellendale, Here’s to do or die.
 Cheer, cheer the gang’s all here, For Ellendale High!

-To sort by month, click on the month or to sort by sporting event, next to select calendar click ‘ALL’ and choose the sports calendar you would like to view.
+To sort by month, click on the month or to sort by sporting event, under the month, next to event organizer, click ‘ALL’ and choose the sports calendar you would like to view.

 To view all the events on a particular day, click on the day, and the events will be listed below the calendar.